What’s Inside:

 Bathrooms: Yes

 Lake Jocassee beach is one of our favorites in the Upstate because you look out over the stunning and crystal clear lake.
 The view is unbeatable.
 Water shoes are best since you have to scramble down some rocks to get to the sandy oasis.
 How large the beach is will depend on the water level of the lake.
 If it’s around 96 or below, you’ll have a decent amount of sand.
 If it’s above that, you won’t.
+The lake is great for water sports, and is a treasure of Upstate, SC.
 Check it before you go to prepare!

 Pinnacle Lake